 The best recommendation is that volunteers stay for at least a month (although a shorter time will be greatly considered) as this will maximise your experience and contribution.
 Alice and Josie will happily accept any volunteer wishing to come to Butterfly for any amount of time.
 There have been past volunteers that have stayed from a week to a year!

-The Volunteer Package pays for the first month’s dormitory accommodation, breakfast, an evening meal and of course laundry (please contact us if you can only stay a few weeks).
+The Volunteer Package pays for the first month’s dormitory accommodation, a food allowance covering at least two meals and of course laundry (please contact us if you can only stay a few weeks).
 During this time volunteers will receive orientation on the projects and their interests for volunteering to immerse themselves into local Malawian life.
 Alice and Josie offer a very flexible deal and people can get involved in one or more of the projects if they so wish.
 After the initial orientation they do expect a degree of independence from the volunteers and for you to be able to work from your own initiative.
 They normally have necessary materials for people to carry out their projects, but if there is something specific you want to do, then you may be better bringing some materials (please see our Wish List), or fundraise, before you come.
 The staff at Butterfly can provide local language lessons in Chi Tonga or Chichewa.
 Communication is central to the vision here at Butterfly and being able to greet and converse a little will be useful for everybody’s stay in Nkhata Bay.

 There is also a lot going on in Nkhata Bay to keep our volunteers entertained when they aren’t volunteering.
 There are local boat trips to the famous cliff jumping spots just 10 minutes boat ride away, to organised BBQs, or even imagine some of the world’s best fresh water scuba diving at Aqua Africa based in the town.
 Simply relax on Butterfly’s beach with a nice cold ‘green’ beer and sit back to watch one of the daily glorious sunsets – Nkhata Bay itself is without a doubt paradise.
 All this makes it one of the best Volunteer community projects in Africa.